caksoylar/keymap-drawer/README.md

 ### Modifying the workflow-generated commit

-The workflow will add the generated SVG and keymap representation YAML files to the `output-folder`, and generate a new `"keymap-drawer render"` commit by default.
+The workflow will add the generated SVG and keymap representation YAML files to the `output_folder`, and generate a new commit with commit message "keymap-drawer render" by default.
 You can modify this commit message with the `commit_message` input param, e.g.:

 ```yaml
 jobs: